How Air Purifiers Work for Removing Mold – The Surprising Truth!

 It looks like they just might…

 Basically, an air purifier is an electrical device which removes pollutants, such as mold spores, from the air inside your home by drawing that air in through a filter and trapping it.

 There are many different types of air purifier on the market but in the case of mold it’s crucial to go for one which has a HEPA filter.
 Be doubly sure it’s a genuine certified HEPA filter and not a ‘HEPA-like’ one.

 That’s because genuine HEPA filters are subject to stringent standards of efficiency, and capture at least 99.97% of particles 0.3 microns in size.

 Since mold spores are usually between 1-20 microns in size, a HEPA air purifier is an ideal choice over other types of air purifiers which may only be effective in removing larger sized particles from the air.

-In order to be most efficient and effective, replace the HEPA filter according to the manufacturer’s instructions.
+In order to be as efficient and effective as possible, replace the HEPA filter according to the manufacturer’s instructions.
 The lifespan of the filters usually ranges between 6 months and 3 years.